 The role of an Android Bootloader

-What is a Android Bootloader?
-What does it stands for?
+What is an Android Bootloader?
+What does it stand for?
 Why it comes as locked feature?

 Unlocking Android Bootloaders